 Click the tabs below to read more about the student experience, benefits for host families, agency information, and how to apply.
 For international program tuition, please contact the International Program Office at email@example.com.

 Would you like to study in America?

 The international program at the Academy of Notre Dame is unlike others.
-We offer international students the opportunity to immerse themselves in American culture by attending our Upper School or Lower School.
-International students of high school age are offered classes in our private, all-girls Catholic Upper School setting that ranges from college preparatory, to honors to advanced placement courses, and even virtual high school classrooms.
-The Lower School experience is similar, but is offered to both boys and girls in our private, co-ed Catholic Lower School with rigorous academic programs.
-There is also a vast array of athletic offerings and extra-curricular clubs that international students can participate in.
+We offer international students the opportunity to immerse themselves in American culture by attending our Upper School or Middle School.
+International students of high school age are offered classes in our private, Catholic Upper School setting that ranges from college preparatory, to honors to advanced placement courses, and even virtual high school classrooms.
+Our students are involved in active school environment and thrive on challenging course work and many even achieve the honor of being inducted into the National Honor Society (NHS).
+(Pictured on the right are five students who inducted into NHS on March 13, 2018)

 Our beautiful 200+ acre campus features a main school building, separate gymnasium, tennis courts, softball and soccer fields, an outdoor track, and scenic woodlands that even include several ponds.

-Our International Student Program Manager will see to it that all the needs of international students are met, whether it be obtaining tutoring services, providing assistance in finding a host family, college planning and preparation, or arranging fun outings and activities.
-All students must apply to the Academy through an agency (click here for a partial list), and a host family is not required if the student will be living with a parent in the local area.
+Our admissions office will see to it that all the needs of international students are met, whether it be obtaining tutoring services, providing assistance in finding a host family, college planning and preparation, or arranging fun outings and activities.
+All students must apply to the Academy through an agency, and a host family is not required if the student will be living with a parent in the local area.

 If you are interested in studying at the Academy of Notre Dame, please contact us for more information.

 Become a Host Family for an International Student

 Consider offering an international student the educational experience of a lifetime!
 International students are ordinary students who are ready to immerse themselves in American culture, and experience the day-to-day life of the typical American family.